-Nominee Professional and Academic Experience Skills and Attributes Jaswinder Pal Singh Princeton, New Jersey § Dr. Singh is currently a Full Professor of Computer Science at Princeton University, where he has served on the faculty for over 20 years.
-We believe Dr. Singh's qualifications to serve as a director include his experience as an entrepreneur and executive who successfully managed the rapid growth o an on-line retail company; his expertise ir software engineering, as a leading authority on scalable computing systems infrastructure and applications; and his experience managing and advising severa other technology companies. § Dr. Singh also served as an advisor to Right Media, Inc., a SaaS online advertising exchange that was acquired by Yahoo in 2007, and later led the development of Yahoo's innovative next- generation advertising marketplace. § He is co-author of "Parallel Computer Architecture: A Hardware- Software Approach," a leading textbook in parallel computing. § Dr. Singh is a named inventor under several patents, and an author of over 75 published research papers.
-Age: 55 Director Since: 2013 Independent: Yes § He holds a BSE degree from Princeton University, and MS and PhD degrees from Stanford University.
-Lead Independent Director Compensation Committee (Member) Governance and Nominating Committee (Member) Nominee Professional and Academic Experience Skills and Attributes Vladimir Jacimovic San Francisco, California § Mr. Jacimovic is founder and Managing Partner of Continuum Capital Partners, an investment firm that specializes in crossover investments targeting private and public technology companies.
+- Dr. Singh also served as an advisor to Right Media, Inc., a SaaS online advertising exchange that was acquired by Yahoo in 2007, and later led the development of Yahoo's innovative next- generation advertising marketplace. - He is co-author of "Parallel Computer Architecture: A Hardware-Software Approach," a leading textbook in parallel computing. - Dr. Singh is a named inventor under several patents, and an author of over 75 published research papers. - He holds a BSE degree from Princeton University, and MS and PhD degrees from Stanford University.

+Vladimir Jacimovic San Francisco, California

+Mr. Jacimovic is founder and Managing Partner of Continuum Capital We believe Mr. Jacimovic's qualifications to Partners, an investment firm that specializes in crossover investments serve as director include his 25 years of targeting private and public technology companies.